linusjf/BIAY/August2024.md

 [![Daniel and the Den of Lions](https://raw.githubusercontent.com/linusjf/BIAY/main/August/jpgs/Day241.jpg)](https://youtu.be/cOI53sGZx6A "Daniel and the Den of Lions")

-### Day #241 God will save us from all the conspiracy plotted against us.
+### Day #241 God will save us from all the conspiracy plotted against us

 People will go to any extent to get power and authority, we see this very relevant in today’s politics, in office structures, and even in our Christian circles.
 There is a lot of backbiting, character bashing, plots, schemes, and negative grouping that happens when someone is doing well.
 People try their very best to bring down another person, we act like crabs in a bucket – trying to pull the other one down.
 We see a similar situation here against Daniel.
 Daniel found favor with the King.